damienharrison/damienharrison.github.io/_posts/2023-08-02-BCDR-Plan-Template.md

 ## Business Continuity Scenarios

 Let's face it; zombies are just one of the many potential threats.
 So, we've prepared for all sorts of situations.
-From earthquakes to alien invasions, we've got a plan for every eventuality.
+From earthquakes to alien invasions 👾, we've got a plan for every eventuality.
 Safety first, always! 🌍👽

 ## External Resources and Support